jaijain96/k8s_experiments/notes/kubernetes-cluster-architecture/workloads/pods/sidecar_containers.md

 sidecar `Container` in each `Pod` does not prevent the `Job` from completing after the main application/job `Container` has finished.

-Sidecar `Container`s have their own independent lifecycles.
-They can be started, stopped, and restarted independently of app `Container`s.
+<mark>Sidecar `Container`s have their own independent lifecycles.
+They can be
+started, stopped, and restarted independently of app `Container`s.
 This means we can update, scale, or maintain sidecar `Container`s without affecting the primary application.
 They share the same network and storage `Namespace`s with